snakrani/discovery/docs/start/readme.md

-# Discovery setup and configuration
+# Getting started with Discovery

 **^** **[Documentation Outline](../readme.md)** | [About Discovery](about.md) **>**